 Vehicle Idling Action is a London-wide behaviour change campaign which is helping to reduce localised air pollution caused by motorists leaving their engines running when parked.

 The project has expanded to 31 local authorities.
 We are continuing the delivery of idling action events, in which teams of volunteers, local authority officers and project staff work to educate both motorists and pedestrians.
 We are also delivering school workshops, engaging with businesses, offering vehicle fleet training, and are working with all local authorities to ensure idling regulations are enforced across London.

 The Idling Action Project has been running since 2016.
 Now in its fourth phase it is jointly led by the City of London Corporation and the London Borough of Camden.
 The campaign is funded by the Mayor’s Air Quality Fund.

 To download our latest report detailing activities undertaking in 2019 – 2020, head to our toolkits page.

 Idling action event participants

 Idling drivers switched off

-Children attending anti-idling assemblies at school events
+Children attending anti-idling assemblies and workshops

 If you are concerned about idling and want to tackle poor air quality in your borough, we would love to hear from you.
 Perhaps pollution is an issue around your local school or you know a road blighted by idling engines.
 Please check out our volunteer page for more information about volunteering or get in touch using this form.